In our previous Marketshala series blog, we had discussed Swing Trading in which we had discussed the Method of Swing Trading.

 Now in the chart of 12000 call of Nifty 50, we will insert the horizontal line of 118 level.

-From the above chart, we can see that the option buyers and seller are trading above the average price of Rs.
+From the above chart, we can see that the option buyers and sellers are trading above the average price of Rs.
 118.

 But from the last candlestick, we can see that the grip of the buyer has started going down and the critical level has come around 87.